placeholder

 Additional rate Over £125,140

-Note: CGT is not payable on gains made when a residential property is your primary residence.
+Note: CGT is not payable on gains made when a residential property is your primary residence and always has been (apart from certain allowable absences).

 Note: You are not able to carry forward any unused CGT allowance from previous tax years.